 Students who have attended another institution of higher education are admissible to the College upon receipt of an application for admission and official college transcripts.
-High school transcripts are not required of applicants who have completed 12 or more hours of college credit, unless (s)he is participating in intercollegiate athletics at GC.
-Once transcripts are received, applicants will be permitted to schedule placement (if required) and/or register for classes.
-An applicant who cannot provide official college transcripts from all institutions previously attended may be permitted to register as a special non-degree seeking student but will not be eligible for financial aid and veteran's benefits at Garrett College.
+High school transcripts are not required of applicants who have completed 12 or more hours of college credit, unless student is participating in intercollegiate athletics at GC.
+Once transcripts are received, transfer applicants will be permitted to schedule placement (if required) and new student advising.
+An appointment for new student advising serves as the transfer student's request for evaluation of transcripts.
+A transfer applicant who cannot provide official college transcripts from all institutions previously attended may be permitted to register as a special nondegree seeking student but will not be eligible for financial aid and veteran's benefits at Garrett College.